Fastelavn: Cakes

-In Denmark, Sweden and Norway a popular baked good associated with Fastelavn is the fastelavnsbolle (lit.
+In Denmark, Sweden and Norway a popular baked good associated with Fastelavn is the semla or fastelavnsbolle (lit.
 "Fastelavn bun", also known in English as "Shrovetide bun" or "Lenten bun"), a round sweet bun of various sorts usually covered with icing and sometimes filled with a whipped cream mix or pastry cream.
 In most bakeries they are up for sale throughout the whole month of February.
 In Swedish they are called "semlor", "fastlagsbullar" or (in southern dialect) "fastelansbollar".

 Similar buns are eaten in other Northern European countries.

 There seem to be some small local traditions which are closer to the carnival traditions of other countries, including Ash Wednesday, Carnival parades, Pancake Tuesday and eating special food after Ash Wednesday, but they are not particular to Danish culture.

 Shrovetide rods

 Another popular custom (especially among the children) is the Shrovetide Rod (fastelavnsris), with which children ritually flog their parents to wake them up on the morning of Fastelavns Sunday (Quinquagesima).

 Fastelavnsris ("fastlagsris" in Swedish) have many shapes and forms and differ from area to area.
 In some areas they are bunches of twigs, usually from fruit trees and preferably with buds.
 Those are often decorated with feathers, egg-shells, storks and little figures of babies.
 In other areas, they are a bent willow-branch, shaped like an ankh and wound with crepe paper that has frizzles cut with scissors.
 Both varieties may be decorated with candy as well.

 The custom was known in 18th century in Germany and it has several roots.
 It may originate from an old pagan fertility ritual, which has been absorbed into Christianity.
 The more serious one is that after the reformation, particularly pious people used to lightly flog their children on Good Friday to remind them of the sufferings of Christ on the cross.

 A similar custom is mentioned in the book "Frauenzimmerlexicon", published in 1715 in Leipzig (Germany), which describes how bachelors and virgins "bid each other goodmorning" by flogging each other and spreading ashes on each other.
 This custom is also known in both Denmark and Norway.

 Earlier, it was mainly the young women and the infertile who were flogged.
 It was also common that a young man would carry his "fastelavnsris" and gently strike at young women he met on the street.
 Later it became the children's special right to flog their parents on this day.
 In any case, the reward given for the flogging would be a fastelavnsbolle.